Safety tips for your family as you increase your online use

 In the past you could use a filing cabinet or a hidden safe to protect your personal information, important paperwork, and valuables like your passport and birth certificate.
 Nowadays, however, we’re all living in the cloud which means you need to find a place to secure your digital data.

-There are plenty of options available, whether it’s a free service like Google Docs or a paid subscription where a host keeps your data on-premises.
+There are plenty of options available, such as a paid subscription where a host keeps your data on-premises.
 The choice is yours, but it’s critical that you back up your sensitive information both in the cloud and somewhere physical – such as on a portable hard drive at home.

 Protect your family online with regular communication